DeSmart/uniqush-client/README.md

 # Requests

 `Client` is just a wrapper for sending `RequestInterface` objects.
-Message is represented by Value Object - `Message`.
+Message is represented by `Message` object.

 Requests define actions which can be done using Uniqush.
 Currently are implemented only those requests which we needed to use.